 Pondering the Danger of Lust

-That's the definition.
-Now the next issue is SO WHAT?
+That’s the definition.
+Now the next issue is so what?
 Why is this a big deal?
-Isn't sexual sin, especially when it's just a desire and not an act, sin with a little "s"?
-Shouldn't we get on with the big issues like nuclear arms and social justice?
-You've known people like that, I suppose.
-They say, Sexual attitudes and sexual behavior are a matter of relatively insignificant personal piety.
+Isn’t sexual sin, especially when it’s just a desire and not an act, sin with a little “s”?
+Shouldn’t we get on with the big issues like nuclear arms and social justice?
+You’ve known people like that, I suppose.
+They say that sexual attitudes and sexual behavior are a matter of relatively insignificant personal piety.
 What counts is whether you boycott companies in South Africa and oppose Star Wars defense systems.
 Sleeping around is simply no big deal if you are on the picket line at Honeywell; and flipping through Playboy is utterly insignificant if you are on your way to peace talks in Geneva.

 Lust and Eternal Security

 This past September I spoke to the student body of Wheaton Christian High School.
 I took as my topic, “Ten Lessons for Fighting Lust.”
 Lesson number 6 was, “Ponder the eternal danger of lust.”

 “Heaven and hell are at stake in what you do with your eyes and the thoughts of your imagination.”